foreach-across/across-development/website/content/overview.md

+---
+title: Overview
+toc: true
+---

-# What is Across Framework?
+## What is Across Framework?

 Across is a Java framework for developing your application using a modular approach.
 It provides a way to define application modules as